salvagelabs/react-webpack-boilerplate/README.md

 # react-webpack-boilerplate
-Future boilerplate/practice for React Webpack build
+Boilerplate/practice for React Webpack build for future use